wuzhuzhu/authv5/README.md

 bun dev
 ```

+Second, setting up the .env file from .env.example

+1. Get a Mysql dev database locally running or cloud.
+Generate the database url for prisma.
+2. Setup nodemailer smtp
+3. Setup Oauth credentials for google and github
+4. other settings

+Then, run `prisma db push`, init database schema.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.